Letters from The Thing #35, May 1986

 Dear Thingies,

 THING #29 was fantastic!
-I don't if it's "Ripper" Ryan's inks or what,
+I don't if it's "Ripper" Ryan's inks or

-possible with his rocky face.
+I thought was possible with his rocky face.

 As for the writing - as usual, it was superb!
-"Killer" Carlin scripts
+"Killer" Carlin

-page 6 on, we know there's going to be trouble.
+last panel on page 6 on, we know there's going to be trouble.

 Well, as you can probably tell, I loved the nicknames in the credits